-In 2012-13 he sang as Alfred in Die Fledermaus in his Virginia Opera debut; returned to Long Beach Opera and made his Chicago Opera Theater as Roderick Usher in their co-production of Glass’ The Fall of the House of Usher; and returned to Shreveport Opera as Duke in Rigoletto.
-In summer of 2011 he made a dynamic debut in the United Kingdom as Wilhelm in Ambroise Thomas’ Mignon.
-His engagements in the 2011-12 season included his role debut as Roméo in Roméo et Juliette with Dayton Opera, singing as Alfred in Die Fledermaus with Opera Memphis; Curley in Carlisle Floyd’s Of Mice and Men in a return to Utah Opera; soloist in Liszt’s Faust Symphony with American Symphony Orchestra at Carnegie Hall; and Tony in Master Class with Alpine Theatre Project.
-In the 2010-11 season, Ryan MacPherson reprised the role of Alfredo in La traviata with Opera Santa Barbara and Opera Tampa, after his role debut with Glimmerglass Opera in summer 2009.
-Also in 2009 he debuted with Portland Opera as Peter Quint in The Turn of the Screw, returning in 2010-11 to sing as Ferrando in Così fan tutte and Heurtebise in Philip Glass’ Orphée (available on the Orange Mountain label).
+Recent highlights include Alfred in his Virginia Opera debut; a return to Long Beach Opera and his Chicago Opera Theater debut as Roderick Usher in their co-production of Glass’ The Fall of the House of Usher; his return to Shreveport Opera as Duke in Rigolett; his debut in the United Kingdom as Wilhelm in Ambroise Thomas’ Mignon; his role debut as Roméo in Roméo et Juliette with Dayton Opera; Alfred with Opera Memphis, also Opera Santa Barbara and Opera Tampa; Curley in Carlisle Floyd’s Of Mice and Men in a return to Utah Opera; soloist in Liszt’s Faust Symphony with American Symphony Orchestra at Carnegie Hall; Tony in Master Class with Alpine Theatre Project; his role debut as Alfred with Glimmerglass Opera; Peter Quint in The Turn of the Screw, Ferrando in Così fan tutte and Heurtebise in Philip Glass’ Orphée (available on the Orange Mountain label), all with Portland Opera.

-Recent operatic highlights include his Nashville Opera debut as Duke in Rigoletto; a return to Lyric Opera Dublin as Pinkerton in Madama Butterfly; to Central City Opera as Pluto in Orpheus in the Underworld; singing as George Hancock in Margaret Garner in a return to Michigan Opera Theatre; as Tamino in Die Zauberflote with Florentine Opera; the title role in Candide and Tom Rakewell in The Rake's Progress, both with Toledo Opera, his debut with Glimmerglass Opera as Luzio in Wagner's Das Liebesverbot; Don José in Carmen with Opera Memphis, Festival Opera of Walnut Creek, and at Dublin's National Concert Hall; Ruggiero in La Rondine with Sarasota Opera; and Don Ottavio in Don Giovanni with Utah Opera.
+Other successes include his Nashville Opera debut as Duke in Rigoletto; a return to Lyric Opera Dublin as Pinkerton in Madama Butterfly; to Central City Opera as Pluto in Orpheus in the Underworld; singing as George Hancock in Margaret Garner in a return to Michigan Opera Theatre; as Tamino in Die Zauberflote with Florentine Opera; the title role in Candide and Tom Rakewell in The Rake’s Progress, bothwith Toledo Opera, his debut with Glimmerglass Opera as Luzio in Wagner’s Das Liebesverbot; Don José in Carmen with Opera Memphis, Festival Opera of Walnut Creek, and at Dublin’s National Concert Hall; Ruggiero in La Rondine with Sarasota Opera; and Don Ottavio in Don Giovanni with Utah Opera.

 On concert stages he was a featured soloist in Elektra with New York Philharmonic, under Lorin Maazel; has sung as soloist in Messiah and in Verdi's Requiem with the Baltimore Symphony Orchestra, in Beethoven's Symphony No. 9 with the Lincoln Symphony; and in concert versions of Zemlinsky's Der ferne Klang and Smyth's The Wreckers with American Symphony Orchestra.